Financial-Times/origami-build-tools/README.md

 ### `install` or `i`

-Install npm and bower dependencies required to build components.
+Install npm required to build components.

 ### `develop` or `dev`